-You can download ArcGIS Enterprise Cloud Builder for Microsoft Azure from My Esri if you have an ArcGIS Enterprise license.
+You can download ArcGIS Enterprise Cloud Builder for Microsoft Azure and install it if you have an ArcGIS Enterprise license.

-The following sections describe what items are created on Azure when you deploy a site using ArcGIS Enterprise Cloud Builder for Microsoft Azure.
+The following sections describe what items are created on Azure when you create a deployment using ArcGIS Enterprise Cloud Builder for Microsoft Azure.

 ArcGIS Enterprise deployment items

-When you deploy ArcGIS Enterprise, you get a multiple-machine site on Azure that provides the base components for your Web GIS.
-The deployment contains the following:
+When you deploy ArcGIS Enterprise, you get a multiple-machine site on Azure that contains the following: